Prevention and Treatment

 - Treatment with an ACE inhibitor and thiazide/thiazide-like diuretic combination is preferred (Grade B).

 - For patients with stroke, the combination of an ACE inhibitor and ARB is not recommended (Grade B).

-A. BP management in acute stroke (onset to 72 hours)
+A. BP management in acute ischemic stroke (onset to 72 hours)

 Given the paucity of controlled trials, it is uncertain whether BP should be lowered (and at what thresholds) in the setting of acute stroke (22).
 Certainly, observational studies would suggest that all but the highest BPs should be left to settle spontaneously (23).
 In acute stroke patients with hypertension, multiple case reports have documented the potentially disastrous effects of sublingual vasodilator (specifically nifedipine) administration (11).
 In these circumstances, cerebral perfusion may be further reduced, as a consequence of rapid severe systemic hypotension, with profoundly deleterious results.

 In the setting of acute stroke, 75% of patients will experience elevated BPs, potentially due to preexisting hypertension, activation of the neuroendocrine response to acute stroke, neurogenic hypertension due to the stroke itself, disruption of normal cerebral autoregulation, or development of intracranial mass.
 Although BP tends to fall to pre-stroke baseline values within a few days following acute stroke in the majority of patients, observational studies demonstrate that very high BP immediately following acute stroke is associated with early neurologic deterioration, stroke progression or recurrence, and mortality.